jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 (3) The Reserve Bank may use any information obtained or held by it in the exercise of its powers or the performance of its functions and duties under this Act as an AML/CFT supervisor for the purpose of exercising its powers or performing its functions and duties under the Reserve Bank of New Zealand Act 2021, the Banking (Prudential Supervision) Act 1989, the Insurance (Prudential Supervision) Act 2010, the Financial Market Infrastructures Act 2021, and the Non-bank Deposit Takers Act 2013.
 (4) The Financial Markets Authority may use any information obtained or held by it in the exercise of its powers or the performance of its functions and duties under the Financial Markets Authority Act 2011, the Financial Market Infrastructures Act 2021, and the Financial Markets Conduct Act 2013 for the purpose of exercising its powers or performing its functions and duties under this Act as an AML/CFT supervisor.
 (5) The Financial Markets Authority may use any information obtained or held by it in the exercise of its powers or the performance of its functions and duties under this Act as an AML/CFT supervisor for the purpose of exercising its powers or performing its functions and duties under the Financial Markets Authority Act 2011, the Financial Market Infrastructures Act 2021, and the Financial Markets Conduct Act 2013.
-(6) The Department of Internal Affairs may use any information obtained or held by it in the exercise of its powers or the performance of its functions and duties under the Gambling Act 2003, the Racing Industry Act 2020, and the Charities Act 2005 for the purpose of exercising its powers or performing its functions and duties under this Act as an AML/CFT supervisor.
+(6) The Department of Internal Affairs may use any information obtained or held by it in the exercise of its powers or the performance of its functions and duties under the Gambling Act 2003, the Online Casino Gambling Act 2026, the Racing Industry Act 2020, and the Charities Act 2005 for the purpose of exercising its powers or performing its functions and duties under this Act as an AML/CFT supervisor.
-(7) The Department of Internal Affairs may use any information obtained or held by it in the exercise of its powers or the performance of its functions and duties under this Act as an AML/CFT supervisor for the purpose of exercising its powers or performing its functions and duties under the Gambling Act 2003, the Racing Industry Act 2020, and the Charities Act 2005.
+(7) The Department of Internal Affairs may use any information obtained or held by it in the exercise of its powers or the performance of its functions and duties under this Act as an AML/CFT supervisor for the purpose of exercising its powers or performing its functions and duties under the Gambling Act 2003, the Online Casino Gambling Act 2026, the Racing Industry Act 2020, and the Charities Act 2005.

 ### 138 Restriction on power to use information under section 137
 An AML/CFT supervisor may only use information obtained under section 137 if the person providing the information was advised of the purpose or purposes for which the information was obtained at the time he or she provided that information.